 Cinnamon is a fabulous spice to add to the batter, however, it can be left out.

-Step 1 - In a food processor, add rolled oats and blend until powdered.
+Blend the dry ingredients in a food processor by first processing the rolled oats until powdered.
 Add all other dry ingredients and blend until combined well.

 I used my griddle on heat setting 3.